The ISO 27001 Implementation Phase Key Steps

 These records should include any relevant training someone has brought to the organisation with them.

-Think of it from an auditing point of view; and auditor may ask “What does Bob need to know for his role in the IT Helpdesk?”, “How can you evidence that Bob has had sufficient training?”.
+Think of it from an auditing point of view; an auditor may ask, “What does Bob need to know for his role in the IT Helpdesk?”, “How can you provide evidence that Bob has had sufficient training?”.

 Output: Training Records (Mandatory)

-The implementation phase is the heaviest part of 27001.
-It directly addresses Clauses 7 and 8 "Support" and "Operation" respectively.
+The implementation phase is the most significant effort in implementing ISO 27001.
+It directly addresses Clauses 7 and 8 “Support” and “Operation” respectively.

 Here’s a summary of how the implementation activities align with and support these clauses: